 1. Your Patients Prefer Booking Appointments Online

 Having an online appointment scheduling system is so important.
-According to a study commissioned by Healthgrades, 83% of consumers want to book online, and 35% say that online scheduling is a major deciding factor when it comes to deciding between your competitors.
+According to a study commissioned by Healthgrades, 62% of patients prefer online booking.
 Even if your competitors do not have the option to book online, by being ahead of the competition, you are also able to improve your operational efficiency, as 60% of doctors’ appointments are typically scheduled outside of office hours.

 2. Google Emphasizes Mobile-First Indexing